-Because I have celiac and my two older children have food allergies as well, it was so nice to meet our server the first night and know that he would make sure our meals were always appropriate.
+Because I have celiac and my two older children have food allergies as well, it was so nice to meet our server the first night at dinner and know that he would make sure our meals were always safe.
 Such a relief!
 In fact, this was a little weird at first, but at the end of dinner, our server would bring us the menu for the next night and ask us to choose our meals for the next night so that he could guarantee that the chef would be able to make them gluten-free.
 What a treat!
 We had zero food issues the entire week.

-When we were at sea, my girls also made a point to go to tea with their grandmother and, if the server knew they would be coming ahead of time, the chef would have gluten-free options available.
+When we were at sea, my girls also made a point to go to tea with their grandmother and, if the server knew they would be coming ahead of time, the chef would have gluten-free pastry options available.
 We really felt like the dining staff was looking out for us!
 I was surprised by how easy it was to get what we needed.
 However, in order to get that kind of service, you really do need to be consistent with where you are eating.
 If you want to visit a different dining room every night, I can’t guarantee that your experience will be as smooth.

 Rooms Are For Relaxing and Reading (And Nature Watching!)

 After our first dinner and cruise ship exploration, we got back to our rooms to find that we had a packet of information about what we would be seeing and doing the next day – our first day at sea.
 The information was presented in a really approachable way so we learned a lot and felt really prepared to fully enjoy our day at sea.
 For our rooms, traveling with 5 kids, we decided to get side by side junior suites with balconies.
 We had plenty of space!
 Our room had two twins pushed together for the adult bed and one bunk bed that pulled down above a couch that also could be pulled out into a bed.
 For our room, we never converted that bottom couch, we only used the top bunk and it worked great.
 In the other room, we let the three oldest kids enjoy that space to themselves.
 They loved it!